July 1 - 19, 2019

 Our 3-week intensive gives advanced/professional dancers ages 18+ the opportunity to research a variety of contemporary dance approaches and tools essential to equipping today’s contemporary artists for careers in our ever-evolving field.

-Sessions will be New Dialect’s faculty and guest artists, ALEX KETLEY and YIN YUE.
+Sessions will be led by members of New Dialect’s faculty, BANNING BOULDIN and guest artists, ALEX KETLEY and YIN YUE.

 Classes include Improvisation, FoCo, Ballet for Contemporary Dancers, Movement Generation, Dance Theatre techniques, Contemporary Partnering, Somatic Practices, Contact Improvisation, and New Dialect Repertory.

 Participating dancers will draw on their research of these methods to engage in a daily creative process led by artistic director, Banning Bouldin.

 New Dialect's Summer Intensive 2019 will culminate in a site-specific installation and showing on Friday, July 19, at 5pm.